sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/stacks-routines.md

 # Subroutines and Stacks

-A key concept in programming is the use of subroutines or procedures, which are sections of code that perform a specific function and can be repeatedly called from many other parts of the main program.
+A key concept in programming is the use of `subroutines` (also sometimes referred to as `functions`, `methods` or `procedures`), which are sections of code that perform a specific task and can be repeatedly called from many other parts of the main program.

-In order to enter a subroutine, the processor must first save whatever it was doing (i.e. the registers which contain the current data) before branching to the new routine.
+In order to enter a subroutine, the processor must first save whatever it was doing (i.e. the registers which contain the current data) before `branching` to the start address of the new subroutine.

-When the subroutine finishes, the processor must restore the previous state and branch back to the next instruction after the instruction which caused the branch to the subroutine.
+When the subroutine finishes, the processor must restore the previous state and branch back to the next instruction after the instruction which first caused the branch to the subroutine.

 A `Stack` is a common mechanism which enables this behaviour.

 `Stacks` are regions of memory which are reserved for storing subroutine states and passing variables between subroutines.
 The top of the stack is pointed to by a `Stack Pointer`.

 New data is added starting at the current location of the `Stack Pointer`.
 The `Stack Pointer` is then incremented to point to the next free space.
 This is called a `push` operation